 9. What degree of weight loss can I expect following bariatric surgery?

 The amount of weight loss varies by patient, depending on several factors such as the type of bariatric procedure performed and how well the individual adheres to a healthy diet and exercise plan after surgery.
 However, on average, individuals lose about 70 percent of their excess weight after gastric bypass surgery, 60-70 percent after sleeve gastrectomy surgery and about 47 percent of their extra weight with Lap Band surgery.
 The most dramatic rate of weight loss usually occurs in the first two to three months after surgery, with the rate of weight loss slowing after about the first six months after surgery.

 Note: It is possible to gain back the weight you have lost if you do not make healthy lifestyle choices for the rest of your life.

 10. Will I have to make changes to my lifestyle after bariatric surgery?

 Yes.
 One of the most important factors in how successful you will be in losing the excess weight and maintaining your ideal weight over the long term is how consistently you make healthy lifestyle choices.
 For most bariatric patients, this means changing your previous bad habits, which may include eating unnecessary “empty” calories, eating portions that are too large, not getting enough exercise and others.

-For more information about bariatric surgery or if you have any additional questions that were not included in this list, please contact Advanced Surgicare Clinic by calling 1300 551 533.
+For more information about bariatric surgery or if you have any additional questions that were not included in this list, please contact Advanced Surgicare Clinic today.